royarg02/peacock-builder/README.md

   improvements.
 * `default-flags.patch`: Changes some default configuration flags out of the box.
+* `dashboard-go-to-evergreen-planning.patch`: Makes the Freelancer tile in the main menu take to the planning screen instead of [taking in-game][11].

 [^1]: The legacy escalations are available in upstream as of [this commit][10].